Do the Digit Insurance

 10. TRX Pullup

-Although it demands a lot of upper body power, this challenging HIIT workout is simple to perform if you know how.
+Although it demands a lot of upper body power, this challenging HIIT workout is simple if you know how.
 To perform a TRX pull-up, take a TRX grip.
 Now lift your torso upward with your arms extended and your legs shoulder-width apart.

 11. Abs Crunches